-Table H-4 Suggested Strategies for Achieving Policy Goals Policy Suggested Strategies Prioritize publicly owned land for affordable housing in areas at high risk of displacement Support community land trust and other permanent affordability models Identify, preserve, and improve cultural assets Increase education to maximize use of property tax relief programs to help sustain homeownership for low-income individuals Expand targeted foreclosure prevention Preserve manufactured housing communities and improve the quality of the housing and associated infrastructure to improve housing stability and health for the residents while also expanding housing choices affordable to these residents, including opportunities to cooperatively own their communities Encourage programs to help homeowners access support needed to participate in and benefit from infill H-18 Adopt inclusive planning tools and policies development Other inclusive planning tools and policies that H-18 Adopt inclusive planning tools and policies whose purpose is to increase the ability of all increase neighborhood choice include: residents in jurisdictions throughout the county to live in the neighborhood of their choice, reduce disparities in access to opportunity areas, and meet the needs of the region's current and future residents by: a. providing access to affordable housing to rent and own throughout the jurisdiction, with a focus on areas of high opportunity; b. expanding capacity for moderate-density housing throughout the jurisdiction, especially in areas currently zoned for lower density single-family detached housing in the Urban Growth Area, and capacity for high-density housing, where Plan for moderate or high-density housing and complete neighborhoods within a half-mile walkshed of high- capacity or frequent transit service in areas already zoned for residential housing and where exposure to air pollution and particulate matter is low to moderate.
-Plan for complete neighborhoods around existing and planned essential services throughout a jurisdiction Establish a designation that allows more housing types within single-family zoned areas near parks, schools, and other services
+Table H-4 Suggested Strateg ies for Achieving Policy Goals Policy Suggested Strategies Prioritize publicly owned land for affordable housing in areas at high risk of displacement Support community land trust and other permanent affordability models Identify, preserve, and improve cultural assets Increase education to maximize use of property tax relief programs to help sustain homeownership for low-income individuals Expand targeted foreclosure prevention Preserve manufactured housing communities and improve the quality of the housing and associated infrastructure to improve housing stability and health for the residents while also expanding housing choices affordable to these residents, including opportunities to cooperatively own their communities Encourage programs to help homeowners access support needed to participate in and benefit from infill development H-18 Adopt inclusive planning tools and policies whose purpose is to increase the ability of all residents in jurisdictions throughout the county to live in the neighborhood of their choice, reduce disparities in access to opportunity areas, and meet the needs of the region's current and future residents by: a. providing access to affordable housing to rent and own throughout the jurisdiction, with a focus on areas of high opportunity; b. expanding capacity for moderate-density housing throughout the jurisdiction, especially in areas currently zoned for lower density single-family detached housing in the Urban Growth Area, and capacity for high-density housing, where Other inclusive planning tools and policies that increase neighborhood choice include: • Plan for moderate or high-density housing and complete neighborhoods within a half-mile walkshed of high-capacity or frequent transit service in areas already zoned for residential housing and where exposure to air pollution and particulate matter is low to moderate. • Plan for complete neighborhoods around existing and planned essential services throughout a jurisdiction • Establish a designation that allows more housing types within single-family zoned areas near parks, schools, and other services